compujuckel/nspire-io/README.md

 Change `-lnspireio2` in you Makefile to `-lnspireio`.
 Programs that include nspireio2.h will compile in compatibility mode (old syntax).

-To use the new syntax, include `nspireio.h` instead of `nspireio2.h` and replace the function calls with their new names.
+To use the new syntax, include `nspireio/nspireio.h` instead of `nspireio2.h` and replace the function calls with their new names.

 Nspire I/O is not compatible to versions < 2.0.